 Your age doesn't have to define you and I'm determined to prove that no matter when you start a chapter, you can always make it more exciting than the last one.

-I'm Steven Hutson and I have spent the last 27 years in the fire service in Muskogee, Oklahoma while learning to teach others to protect themselves and others
+I'm Steven Hutson and I have spent 27 years in the fire service in Muskogee, Oklahoma while learning to teach others to protect themselves and others.

 A 27-year veteran of the Muskogee, Oklahoma Fire Department, Steven has pursued a specialized hazardous materials course of study throughout